 What other drugs will affect doxorubicin?

-Other drugs may interact with doxorubicin, including prescription and over-the-counter medicines, vitamins, and herbal products.
-Tell each of your health care providers about all medicines you use now and any medicine you start or stop using.
+Many drugs can affect doxorubicin.
+This includes prescription and over-the-counter medicines, vitamins, and herbal products.
+Not all possible interactions are listed here.
+Tell your doctor about all your current medicines and any medicine you start or stop using.

 Remember, keep this and all other medicines out of the reach of children, never share your medicines with others, and use this medication only for the indication prescribed.